Obama seeks big dividend tax hike for wealthy

 Obama again proposed raising the current 15 percent long-term capital gains tax rate to 20 percent for the wealthy.
 He had earlier also sought to set a 20 percent tax on dividends.

-The tax-and-spending plan - seen largely as a political statement as he campaigns for reelection in November - focuses on new taxes from the wealthy and big corporations.
+Obama's tax-and-spending plan - seen largely as a political statement as he campaigns for re-election in November -- focuses on new taxes from the wealthy and big corporations.

 The plan he sent to a politically divided Congress on Monday is likely to win little favor, and most provisions are unlikely this year to become law, including the dividend tax increase.